engisalor/sketch-grammar-explorer/README.md

 ## Getting started

-How to use the API with a local NoSketch Engine server.
+A quick intro on the API (examples use a local NoSketch Engine server).

->Note: most things are identical for SkE's main server, apart from using credentials and more call types being available.
+>Most things are identical for SkE's main server, apart from using credentials and more call types being available.
+SGEX currently uses the Bonito API, with URLs ending in `/bonito/run.cgi`, not newer paths like `/search/corp_info`.
->
->SGEX currently uses the underlying Bonito API, with URLs ending in `/bonito/run.cgi`.

 ### Package modules